Recognize Gay Discrimination in the Workplace and Stand Up for Your Rights

 Filing your complaint or charge of discrimination can involve you attending an in-person interview at the nearest EEOC office.
 This could be many miles away, meaning the whole process becomes difficult and time-consuming.

-Thankfully, DoNotPay is here to help—we can get your charge of discrimination lodged online with the EEOC in a matter of minutes!
+Thankfully, DoNotPay is here to help—we can with the EEOC in a matter of minutes!

 DoNotPay is your go-to resource for simplifying complicated and time-consuming tasks.